2012 Michoacán murder of photographers

 The 2012 Michoacán murder of photographers concerns two Mexican freelance photographers, Arturo Barajas López (1966? - 19 August 2012) and José Antonio Aguilar Mota (1986? - 19 August 2012), who were kidnapped on 16 August 2012 and found murdered in Ecuandureo, Michoacán, Mexico.
-The two photojournalists worked in an area that is known for narcotics trafficking and could have been targeted because of their employment as freelance journalists who sometimes photographed accident scenes for the local newspaper.
+The two photojournalists worked in an area known for narcotics trafficking and could have been targeted because of their employment as freelance journalists who sometimes photographed accident scenes for the local newspaper.

 Career

 Barajas, 46, and Lopez, 26, were both freelance photographers, often seen offering their services in the plaza in the town of Zamora and also to the Zamora Valley Press Association.
 Barajas had also photographed accident scenes and drug-related crimes for the Diaro de Zamora newspaper.
 They were not, however, members of the press organization.

 Deaths

 The two photographers were last seen on 16 August 2012 while on their way to photograph a social event.
 Their families said they had left home around 21:00 to work.
 Their bodies were found in the trunk of an abandoned car on Sunday, 19 August 2012, in the rural area of Tinaja de Vargas, outside the city of Ecuandureo.
 This city is about 90 miles from Morelia, the capital of Michoacán.
-Their bodies showed signs of torture, and they were killed by gunshot wounds around the head.
+Their bodies showed signs of torture, and they were killed by gunshot wounds to the head.